syncfusion-content/blazor-docs/blazor/datetime-picker/getting-started-with-web-app.md

 ---
 layout: post
 title: Getting Started with Web App for Blazor DateTimePicker Component | Syncfusion
-description: Check out the documentation for getting started with Blazor DateTimePicker Component in Blazor Web App.
+description: Checkout and learn about the documentation for getting started with Blazor DateTimePicker Component in Blazor Web App.
 platform: Blazor
 component: DateTimePicker
 documentation: ug
 ---

-# Getting Started with Blazor DateTimePicker Component in Blazor Web App
+# Getting Started with Blazor DateTimePicker Component in Web App

 This article provides a step-by-step instructions for building `Blazor Web App` with `Blazor DateTimePicker` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).